Table of Contents

 Enter on this line the amount of insurance or other reimbursement you received or expect to receive for each property.
 Include your insurance coverage whether or not you are filing a claim for reimbursement.
 For example, your car worth $2,000 is totally destroyed in a collision.
 You are insured with a $500 deductible, but decide not to report it to your insurance company because you are afraid the insurance company will cancel your policy.
 In this case, enter $1,500 on this line.

-If you expect to be reimbursed but have not yet received payment, you must still enter the expected reimbursement from the loss.
-If, in a later tax year, you determine with reasonable certainty that you will not be reimbursed for all or part of the loss, you can deduct for that year the amount of the loss that is not reimbursed.
+If you expect to be reimbursed but haven't yet received payment, you must still enter the expected reimbursement from the loss.
+If, in a later tax year, you determine with reasonable certainty that you won't be reimbursed for all or part of the loss, you can deduct for that year the amount of the loss that isn't reimbursed.

-Part of a federal disaster loan is forgiven, the part you do not have to pay back is considered a reimbursement.
+Part of a federal disaster loan is forgiven, the part you don't have to pay back is considered a reimbursement.

 The person who leases your property must make repairs or must repay you for any part of a loss, the repayment and the cost of the repairs are considered reimbursements.

 A court awards you damages for a casualty or theft loss, the amount you are able to collect, minus lawyers' fees and other necessary expenses, is a reimbursement.

 You accept repairs, restoration, or cleanup services provided by relief agencies, it is considered a reimbursement.